LazyyVenom/LazyyVenom/README.md

 Beyond tech, I have a keen interest in **psychology** and **philosophy**.
 These fields help me approach problem-solving with a more **nuanced perspective**, blending **analytical thinking** with a deeper understanding of **human behavior** and **thought**.
 Together, these interests drive me to innovate in ways that are both **technically sound** and **thoughtful**.

+"I believe in if it works don't touch it but I don't consider slow code as running"

 ---

 <div align="center" style="display: flex; flex-wrap: wrap;">